TehShrike/Sublime-AlphanumericMarkdownFootnote/readme.md

 A Sublime Text 3 plugin.

+When a shortcut is pressed, inserts footnotes where the cursor is.

+If the cursor is inside a footnote, you can hit a different shortcut to go back to where the footnote marker is in the document.

 Similar to [MarkdownFootnotes](https://github.com/classicist/MarkdownFootnotes), having these shared features:

 - Adds a footnote label to the cursor position and a corresponding footnote entry to the bottom of the file.